rossmintzer11/UPenn-Cyber-Final-Project/OffensiveTemplate.md

 _TODO: Fill out the list below.
 Include severity, and CVE numbers, if possible._

-The following vulnerabilities were identified on each target:
+The following vulnerabilities were identified on target 1:
 - Target 1
+  - Weak Passwords

+   - Easy to crack and guess

-  - List of
+  - Exposed MYSQL credentials inside of file

-  - Critical
-  - Vulnerabilities
+  - User is able to run Python as Root

 _TODO: Include vulnerability scan results to prove the identified vulnerabilities._